Cancer Services

 What is a bone marrow transplant?

-A bone marrow transplant, also known as a stem cell transplant, is used to treat certain cancers and other diseases affecting blood cells.
-Stem cells in your bone marrow are the precursor cells that produce all of your blood cells.
-They can be affected by certain types of cancers — like leukemias, lymphomas, or multiple myeloma — and by other blood diseases, such as sickle cell disease or aplastic anemia.
-During a bone marrow transplant, your bone marrow stem cells are eliminated using chemotherapy, with or without radiation, and replaced with healthy stem cells that help your body rebuild its blood-forming and immune systems.
+A bone marrow transplant (BMT), also known as a stem cell transplant, is used to treat certain cancers and other diseases affecting blood cells.
+Stem cells in your bone marrow are the precursor cells that produce all your blood cells.
+Bone marrow health and blood cell production can be affected by certain types of cancers—like leukemias, lymphomas, or multiple myeloma—and by other blood diseases, such as sickle cell disease or aplastic anemia.

 Types of stem cell transplants